gbanka/pdf_text_package/README.md

 # pdf_text_package

-A example application to showcase how Flutter package plugins are created.
+An example application to showcase how Flutter package plugins are created.
 Works on Android and iOS.

 ## Getting Started